 What is an Ingrown Toenail?

-An ingrown toenail, also knows as unguis incarnatus or onychocryptosis, is a common and painful toe condition where the edges or sides of the nail grow into penetrating the flesh of the toe.
+An ingrown toenail (aka unguis incarnatus or onychocryptosis) is a common and painful toe condition.
+It occurs where the edges or sides of the nail grow into the flesh of the toe.
 The pain is normally followed by swelling and redness.
-An ingrown toenail occurs most often in the big toe and it is a common result of shoes that don’t fit, improper nail care or injury.
+Typically, an ingrown toenail occurs in the big toe.
+This is common if shoes dont fit properly, improper nail care or injury.

-Often, an ingrown toenail can be treated at home by soaking the foot in warm water, wearing loose footwear like sandals, using over-the-counter pain medication, and attempting to lift the edge of the ingrown nail.
+Often, an ingrown toenail can be treated at home.
+Sometimes by soaking the foot in warm water, wearing loose footwear, using over-the-counter pain medication, and attempting to lift the edge of the ingrown nail.
 However, an ingrown toenail can cause complications and severe pain that might require immediate medical treatment which normally include surgery.
-The risks of complications from a toenail are higher for patients with diabetes or different conditions that cause poor circulation.
+The risks of complications from a toenail are higher for patients with diabetes or conditions that cause poor circulation.

 Ingrown Toenail Surgery

-An untreated ingrown toenail can lead to an infection or even an abscess.
-If that were to happen, surgery will be required.
-During a ingrown toenail surgery, the infection or abscess is drained through the end of the toe while all extra tissue that grew around the nail is removed.
+An untreated ingrown toenail can cause an infection.
+Or, even an abscess.
+When an infection occurs surgery is required.
+During the procedure, the infection or abscess is drained.
+Then, extra tissue around the nail is removed.

-Matricectomy is a procedure where all or part of the base nail portion (nail matrix) is removed by using chemical, electrical, or surgical means.
-There are two types of Matricectomy: complete and lateral matricectomy.
+A Matricectomy is where all or part of the base nail is removed.
+This is performed by using chemical, electrical, or surgical means.
+There are two types, either a complete or lateral matricectomy.
 During a complete matricectomy, the entire nail matrix is removed resulting in permanent nail loss.
 A lateral matricectomy is the surgical removal of a portion of the nail bed.

-During a nail ablation, the ingrown toenail is cut along the corner and pulled out Then, the surgeon will apply a small electrical shock or a liquid solution to the exposed part of the nail bed in order to prevent the regrowth of a toenail again.
+During a nail ablation, the ingrown toenail is cut along the corner and pulled out.
+Then, a small electrical shock or a liquid solution is applied to the exposed portion.
+In order to prevent the regrowth of a toenail again.